 In Rogue One, Jyn receives a Kyber crystal on a black leather cord necklace when she is a child about to begin her journey to becoming a rebel.
 Her mother Lyra Erso (Valene Kayne) places it around her neck and says, “Trust the Force.”

-The crystal and necklace comes into the storyline a few times.
+The crystal and necklace come into the storyline a few times.
 Once when the magnificent blind Jedi, Chirut Îmwe, (played by martial artist Donnie Yen) first meets Jyn, he says “The strongest stars have hearts of Kyber.”
-I believe the metaphor is foreshadowing Jyn’s courage as the story progresses.
+The statement is clearly a metaphor foreshadowing Jyn’s courage as the story progresses.
 According to Wookieepedia, the crystals are similarly name checked by Yoda in the Star Wars animated television series The Clone Wars, “Always at their heart, a kyber crystal was.”

 Jyn wears the necklace underneath her shirt, so obviously the only way Chirut knows she is wearing it is through his Jedi powers.
 Wookieepedia says, Jedi could hear the “music” and “harmony” of the rock.
 Another time when Chirut suspects something ominous could happen, he asks her, “Would you trade that necklace for a glimpse into your future?”
 She is astonished he knows about the jewel.
 Without giving anything in the plot away, the necklace appears one final time when Jyn pulls it out from under her shirt and holds it tightly for good luck.